mwkorver/lambda-gdal_translate/README.md

-This is based on Hector Castro's [lambda-gdalinfo](https://github.com/hectcastro/lambda-gdalinfo) where he shows how to wrap gdalinfo using js to run on AWS Lambda.
+This is based on Hector Castro's [lambda-gdalinfo](https://github.com/hectcastro/lambda-gdalinfo) where he shows how to wrap gdalinfo to run on AWS Lambda.
 There is an overview on running arbitrary executables on AWS Lambda [here](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).

 # lambda-gdal_translate